ignite/cli/docs/intro/run.md

 ---
-order: 1
-description: Use the Starport serve command to start your blockchain.
-parent:
-  order: 3
+order: 5
-  title: Run a Blockchain
+description: Running a blockchain with Starport.
 ---

 # Start a Blockchain